| |

 Sterilize the Jars, Rings, and Lids

-There are four ways to sterilize jars, in the oven, dishwasher, microwave, and stovetop.
-This simple recipe makes 6 pint-sized jars of beet pickles so I suggest simply boiling the jars, lids, and rings
+There are four ways to sterilize jars: in the oven, dishwasher, microwave, or on the stovetop.
+This simple recipe makes 6 pint-sized jars of beet pickles, so I suggest boiling the jars, lids, and rings.

 A garden basket sitting outside with 10 or more pounds of freshly picked beets from the garden.
 The beets still have the beet greens attached.